 According to Tracy Hogg, the “Baby Whisperer”, it’s best to get your baby to sleep as soon as you see the first yawn and at the latest the third.

 It’s best to learn your baby’s sleep signs and try and get them down for a nap or to bed as soon as they start to signal it’s time to go to sleep.
 Sometimes, missing that window means meltdowns or putting your child to bed “overtired”.

 When a baby is overtired, it’s harder for them to wind down.
 It’s more difficult for them to get cozy and relaxed.
 They’re doing the complete opposite of what they want to do.

 Some babies are a bit more subtle in showing they’re sleepy.
 Then all of a sudden, they are super cranky and it’s difficult for parents to get their little one settled.

 In these cases, it’s important to know what is the amount of time your baby can be awake before it’s time to sleep again.

 Infants, for example, can only tolerate 45-60 minutes before their body is saying “It’s time to rest!”
 Older toddlers can go up to anywhere from 3-6 hours before needing sleep.

 So, what to do?

-Follow (as best as possible) a consistent nap and bedtime schedule.
-When your body and brain can predict when its sleep time, the easier it will be to fall asleep.
+And, follow (as best as possible) a consistent nap and bedtime schedule.
+When your body and brain can predict when it’s sleep time, the easier the process is.
 Give your child the same time, same place, same routine — things will go much more smoothly.